Often overlooked as a common or boring fruit, there are many surprising health benefits of pear.

 Energy: The high fructose and glucose content in pear juice make it a great natural source of almost instant energy.

 Fever: The cooling effect of pear is great for relieving the symptoms of fever.
-A glass of pear juice is an excellent great way to bring a fever quickly.
+A glass of pear juice is an excellent great way to bring down a fever quickly.

 Immune booster: The anti-oxidants in pears are critical in building up your immune system.
 Drink pear juice when you feel a cold coming.